turingschool/front-end-curriculum/lessons/module-4/intro-to-express.md

 ```

 ### Using Postman
 Postman is a super cool tool for sending requests to endpoints.
 You can use Postman to add, edit or delete data if there isn't a UI to do so.
-In our case, it's handy to add secrets, edit a specific secret, or delete a secret.
+In our case, it's handy to add messages, edit a specific message, or delete a message.
 Get familiar with Postman because it will be your best friend for all things API from here on out.

 Things to consider: